 - 1TB capacity

+- 500GB capacity

-- 7200 RPM speed
+- 7200 RPM speed or SSD Drive

 - Transfer rate up to 136 MB/s

 - Bus powered via thunderbold/USB

 - MAC compatible

 We recommend you have one or two SD cards for shooting your projects.
 SanDisk is a reliable brand that has worked well for our students.